CloudLabsAI/CloudLabs-Instructor-Docs/technical_deep_dive/Login_to_CloudLabs-readme.md

 >**Select the account which is onboarded on CloudLabs.**

-4.a If your Work account is onboarded, select Work or School account:
+a If your Work account is onboarded, select Work or School account:
    ![](images/work.png)

 * Enter your credentials and Sign In

    ![](images/worksign.png)

-4.b If your LinkedIn account is onboarded, select LinkedIn account:
+b If your LinkedIn account is onboarded, select LinkedIn account:

    ![](images/linkedin.png)